NoroffFEU/development-platforms/src/content/docs/frameworks/Qwik/qwik-case-study.md

 A 20m 44s video by Manu Martinez-Almeida from ViteConf 2023
 - [Building a Sample App with Qwik](https://qwik.builder.io/tutorial/)
 - [A first look at Qwik - the HTML-first framework](https://www.builder.io/blog/introducing-qwik-framework)
-- [Qwik Framework Deep-Dive Full Course with Misko Hevery](https://www.youtube.com/watch?v=dc6mUwXnyqE) A 3hr 20 min deep dive into Qwik with Misko Hevery (The Creator of Angular & now Qwik)
+- [Qwik Framework Deep-Dive Full Course with Misko Hevery](https://www.youtube.com/watch?v=dc6mUwXnyqE) A 3hr 20 min deep dive into Qwik with Misko Hevery (The Creator of Angular and now Qwik)

 Rune Unhjem on [GitHub](https://github.com/runeunhjem), Published: 2024-02-16